barelyhuman/desko-v2/README.md

 # Desko

-A small application to make switching operating systems and installing software easy for linux users.
+A small application to make switching between distros and installing software easy for linux users.
 Focused on Developer Tools and Package.

 ### Changelog - 21/06/2017